JavaWiz1/kodi-cli/README.md

 The available commands are defined via a json file ([**kodi_namespaces.json**](https://github.com/JavaWiz1/kodi-cli/blob/develop/kodi_namespaces.json)) which describes all the namespaces, methods and parameters available for managing the kodi device remotely.

 **Note**
-- Not all the commands are fully defined, further iterations of the code will include updates to this file to make more commands available.
+- Not all the commands are fully defined, further iterations of the code will include updates to this json file to make more commands available.
 - Namespace and Methods are case-sensitive.
 Use help parameter or refer to the [Kodi RPC page](https://kodi.wiki/view/JSON-RPC_API/v12) for proper capitalization.
+- An entrypoint is created on install that allows the script to be run without specifying ***python kodi_cli.py***, simply type ***kodi-cli*** to execute the script.
 </br></br>

 ---